5 Steps to Measure the Quality of Anything

 2. reword the intangible concept into observable language

 Quality is both intangible and multi-focus.
-We can’t meaningfully measure it until we make it unpack its attributes and make each attribute observable.
+We can’t meaningfully measure it until we unpack its attributes and make each attribute observable.
 Here’s how…

 STEP 1: What entity do you want to measure the quality of?